arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 version:  1.2
 language: en
 narrator: US English Female
-title: R Basics: Transforming Data With dplyr
+title: R Basics: Visualizing Data With ggplot2
-comment:  Learn how to transform (or wrangle) data using R's `dplyr` package.
+comment:  Learn how to visualize data using R's `ggplot2` package.
-long_description: Do you want to learn how to work with tabular (table-shaped, with rows and columns) data in R?
-In this module you'll learn in particular how to select just the rows and columns you want to work with, how to create new columns, and how to create multi-step transformations to get your data ready for visualization or statistical analysis.
-This module teaches the use of the `dplyr` package, which is part of the `tidyverse` suite of packages.
+long_description: Do you want to learn how to make some basic data visualizations in R?
+In this module you'll learn about the "grammar of graphics" and the base code that you need to get started making any visualization using the basic ingredients of a tidy data frame, a geometric type, and some aesthetic mappings (we'll explain what all of those are).
+This module teaches the use of the `ggplot2` package, which is part of the `tidyverse` suite of packages.

 @learning_objectives

 After completion of this module, learners will be able to:

-- Write R code that uses the `dplyr` package to select only desired columns from a data frame
+- Describe what makes a data frame "tidy"
-- Write R code that uses the `dplyr` package to filter only rows that meet a certain condition from a data frame
+- Identify geometric types available in `ggplot2`
-- Write R code that uses the `dplyr` package to create a new column in a data frame
+- Write R code that creates basic data visualizations
-- Use the "pipe" syntax to link a series of transformations in a "pipeline" that performs desired changes to a data frame

 @end
 script:  https://code.jquery.com/jquery-3.6.0.slim.min.js